TycheSoftwares/wp-content-copy-protection/readme.txt

 == Changelog ==

+= 2.0.4 (24 February 2021) =

+* Removed the promotional notice being displayed when the folders are accessed directly.

 = 2.0.3 (22 December 2020) =

 * Fixed an issue where Fatal error was thrown when WooCommerce was not activate